-Many heirs wonder if they require the assistance of a Texas probate attorney in order to have a will probated because they are not familiar with the process.
+Many heirs wonder if they will need an attorney to probate a will in Texas.
+The process is often new and unknown to first-time heirs.
 Under the Texas probate state law, an attorney is not required to probate a will.
-However, it is important to note that a probate proceeding is a very detailed process that demands a lot of time and requires extensive knowledge of the law, which is why many people choose to obtain the services of a Texas probate attorney.
+However, it is important to note that a probate proceeding is a very detailed process that requires extensive knowledge of the law.
+For this reason, many people choose to obtain the services of a Texas probate attorney.

 Benefits of having a Texas Probate Attorney